chililikobo/ClickCapture/README.md

 3. Toggle the capture function ON/OFF instantly at any time by pressing the `F9` key.
 4. Images will be saved in the `Capture` folder within the same directory.

+### Editions & Licensing
+- **Free Edition**: Available for free.
+There is no functional difference from the Pro Edition.
+- **Pro Edition**: Activated by purchasing a paid license key.
+- **Important**: Usage of the Free Edition is restricted on domain-joined PCs (such as corporate PCs).
+A Pro Edition license is mandatory for these environments.

 ### Terms & Disclaimer
 - **License**: Provided as Free and Pro Editions.
 Secondary distribution is prohibited.
 - **Data Privacy**: No external transmission of captured data (excluding license validation).